 Just up from the hill from the medina is the Kasbah of the Udayas (Oudayas or Oudaïas), a well-preserved fortress dating from 12th century Almohad Dynasty with commanding views over Rabat, nearby Salé, the Bouregreg River and the Atlantic.
 Wander through the Andalusian Gardens, up through the blue-painted walls and enjoy a tea beneath the shade at the Café Oudaïa.
 A long stretch of the Rabat Beach starts behind the medina and down the hill from the kasbah.
 This is one of the better city beaches in Morocco and home to the Oudaïa Surf Club.
-There is another beach, Temara Plage, just a few minutes south of the city if you want smaller crowds.

 In Rabat, you can easily dive into art and culture while feeling at ease.
 The Theater of Rabat is home to the Rabati Theater Troupe.
 Many comedies, usually in French or Arabic, are staged here as well as visiting performances from around the world.
 The Goëthe Institute and Institute Français keep year-long schedules of events and as well as the yearly Mawazine Festival which invites musicians from around the world.
 Some of the recent performers have been Alicia Keys, B.B.
 King and Ricky Martin.